Skip to main content Skip to footer

 STRAs are not permitted to be operated out of non-habitable spaces, motor vehicles trailers, vessels (whether docked or not), and community housing.

-The By-law permits only one license per premises.
 On one property you could have multiple buildings, however you can only have one rental group at a time.
 Whether or not your rental group rents out one or all buildings is an owner’s decision, however it must comply with the occupancy restriction of 2 persons per bedroom and within the limit of your approved sewage disposal system.

 Yes, these provisions only apply to Waterfront and R4 (Community Waterfront Residential) zoned properties that operate a short term rental accommodation and are only subject to dates between the Friday before Victoria Day weekend to the Tuesday after Labour Day weekend of each year: